DLinIoTedge/dltrainBook/Tool-Set/gpu/Readme.md

- # 5. Handling CUDA core in Jetson Nano
+ # 5. Handling CUDA core in GPU

 How to run TensorFlow Object Detection model on Jetson Nano?